 Keep them simple.
 If you need to explain the analogy for too long, it might not be a good analogy!
 It’s supposed to be easier than the abstract, theological concept itself.

 Humor helps the listener feel like they have entered a fun atmosphere, rather than a boring lecture.
-Humor helps us to bond with the teacher, making them less intimidating.
-It alleviates tension, especially when covering difficult content.
-Moreover, if you feel like you’re losing your audience, humor can reclaim their attention.
+Humor helps us to bond with the teacher, making them less intimidating, and it can reclaim the attention of your audience.
+Moreover, humor is biblical.
+We were designed to laugh (Lk.
+6:21), and God laughs (Ps.
+2:2, 4; 37:12-13).
+Indeed, there are many examples of humor in Scripture.[5]

 A “set-up” in comedy is how you prepare your punchline.
 Karia writes, “A comment is humorous when it creates an expectation and then suddenly breaks it.
 We laugh when we are surprised.
 This is why we usually burst into laughter when we see someone suddenly trip and fall on their face.
 It was unexpected—it was a surprise—and it causes us to laugh.”[6]
 Most humor comes from an unexpected punchline.